hasanmoudud/geocompr/main.md

 The plots in the previous section demonstrate **tmap**'s default aesthetic settings.
 Grey shades are used for `tm_fill()` and  `tm_bubbles()` layers and a continuous black line is used to represent lines created with `tm_lines()`.
 Of course, these default values and other aesthetics can be overridden.
-The purpose this section is to show how.
+The purpose of this section is to show how.

 There are two main types of map aesthetics: those that change with the data and those that are constant.
 Unlike **ggplot2**, which uses the helper function `aes()` to represent variable aesthetics, **tmap** accepts aesthetic arguments that are either variable fields (based on column names) or constant values.^[